What is software integration? Here’s what you should know

 Software integration guide

-Among other applications, your sales reps rely on your CRM, electronic signature platform, and sales engagement platform; your marketers rely on your marketing automation platform, event management software, and (also) your CRM; and your finance team relies on your ERP system, procurement tool, and payroll system—and so on.
+For instance, your sales reps depend on your CRM, electronic signature platform, and sales engagement tools; your marketers leverage your marketing automation platform, event management software, and CRM; while your finance team uses your ERP system, procurement tool, and payroll software.

 Workato logo